-Within each course, the instructor outlines the weekly minimum work requirements that provides students with a pacing chart which needs to be followed.
+Within each course, the instructor outlines the weekly minimum work requirements that provide students with a pacing chart that needs to be followed.
 Both full-time and part-time students should commit five (5) to six (6) hours per week to each virtual course.
-Students not staying on pace are considered absent based on this pacing and/or lack of weekly work submissions.
+Students not staying on pace are considered absent based on this pacing and/or lack of weekly work submissions to include supplemental programs.
 This may impact attendance and future enrollment in CVA.
 Students struggling to independently succeed in the virtual setting may find it in their best interest to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.